 Typically characterised by a throbbing ache or pain in the thighs, calves or behind the knees, growing pains are a condition unique to this demographic.
 Not much is known about what causes it, but theories posit that it could have to do with the nervous system or, in several cases, psychological issues.
-A plausible explanation has to do with spinal growth in adolescence: when growth spurts are interrupted by sports injuries and physical traumas or inhibited by sedentary lifestyles, these may alter the body’s biomechanics which trigger such pains.
+A plausible explanation has to do with spinal growth in adolescence: when growth spurts are interrupted by sports injuries and physical traumas or inhibited by sedentary lifestyles, these may alter the body’s biomechanics which triggers such pains.

 While these pains cause intermittent discomfort and may even disrupt sleep, the condition is thankfully temporary and can be outgrown!
-One tip is to apply a warm compress and massage the affected area to soothe pain.
-Chiropractors usually examine the spine and nervous system for misalignment to determine the root of the issue, and may recommend more tailored options for treating the pains.
+One tip is to apply a warm compress and massage the affected area to soothe the pain.
+Chiropractors usually examine the spine and nervous system for misalignment to determine the root of the issue and may recommend more tailored options for treating the pains.

 As for bad posture in youths, this condition is also attributable to increasingly sedentary lifestyles.
 More youths are spending long hours sitting down, which puts immense amounts of pressure on the muscles of the neck, shoulders and spinal discs.
 Because of this, they develop poor posture, as well as issues like text neck.
-Managing this condition is simple: making an effort to get up and walk every now and then and getting the spine resting against a lumbar support goes a long way in improving posture.
+Managing this condition is simple: making an effort to get up and walk every now and then and getting the spine resting against lumbar support goes a long way in improving posture.